Jasminum multiflorum (Burm.f.) Andrews

 Star Jasmine, Winter Jasmine, Indian Jasmine, Downy Jasmine

-Nyctanthes multiflora (basionym), Jasminum congestum, Jasminum gracillimum, Jasminum pubescens, Mogorium multiflorum, Mogorium pubescens, Nyctanthes pubescens
+Nyctanthes multiflora, Jasminum congestum, Jasminum gracillimum, Jasminum pubescens, Mogorium multiflorum, Mogorium pubescens, Nyctanthes pubescens

 Bloom Time: Fall to spring

-Jasminum multiflorum is an evergreen shrub with scrambling stems up to 16.4 feet (5 m) long that can twine into the surrounding vegetation for support.
-Soft, downy hairs cover the deep green, oval leaves.
-Blooming can occur throughout much of the year, as long as growing conditions are favorable, though in its native range, flowering is heaviest from fall to spring.
-The clusters of starry, tubular, white flowers have a mild, sweet jasmine fragrance.
+Jasminum multiflorum is an evergreen shrub with scrambling stems that grow up to 16.4 feet (5 m) long and can twine into the surrounding vegetation for support.
+The soft downy hairs cover the oval deep green leaves.
+Blooming can occur throughout much of the year, as long as growing conditions are favorable.
+In its native range, flowering is heaviest from fall to spring.
+The clusters of white starry tubular flowers have a mild sweet jasmine fragrance.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).